 We recommend a minimum of 16-18 hours of light until planting seedlings into the field or mid June when natural sunlight is 16 hours a day.

 For germination, we recommend either 50 cell trays 3” depth if you have the space, or 72 cells for planting density.
 Plant seeds about ¼ to ½ “ deep in pre-watered and tamped soil and lightly cover with more soil.
 Water in with a gentle shower head made for seedlings.
-Do not over water as this can cause seeds to rot.
+Keep trays moist through germination while being mindful to not over water as this can cause seeds to rot.

-Water only as needed being mindful of the delicate nature of the seedlings at this point.
+Once seedlings have sprouted, water as needed being mindful of the delicate nature of the seedlings at this stage.
 Keep soil moist but do not over drench.
 Conditions in the room or greenhouse should consistently be between 70-75 degrees F and about 40-60% humidity.
+Make sure air flow is happening to help strengthen the plants.
 In about 3-4 weeks, seedlings should be strong enough to plant into the field.